 A breed that is functional and easy on the budget is the Buckeye.
 Both an egg and meat producer, the Buckeye breed is no doubt one of the best free-range chicken breeds to raise.

-Buckeyes come from Warren, Ohio.
-Chicken enthusiast Nettie Metcalf developed the Buckeye in the 19th century, wanting to create a breed that can survive the harsh winters of the Midwest states.
+The Buckeye originates from Warren, Ohio, where chicken enthusiast Nettie Metcalf developed the breed in the 19th century, with the aim of creating a breed that could survive the harsh Midwest winters.
 To do this, she put together a Buff Cochin rooster with Barred Plymouth Rock hens.
 The offspring of which was later mixed with a Black-Breasted Red Game rooster.

 Unlike other breeds, Buckeyes only have one color variation.
 They have deep mahogany red feathers, a black-tipped tail, yellow legs and skin, and a pea comb.

 Because there are no color variations, there is a decline in terms of numbers.
-In fact, the American Livestock Conservancy considers it as a threatened breed.
-At present, America only has 8 primary breeding flocks for Buckeyes and its total population around the world is roughly 5,000.
+In fact, the American Livestock Conservancy considers it a threatened breed.
+At present, America only has 8 primary breeding flocks for Buckeyes, and its total population around the world is roughly 5,000.

-Buckeyes are good in size with roosters weighing approximately 9 lbs and hens weighing about 6.5 lbs.
+Buckeyes are good in size, with roosters weighing approximately nine pounds and hens weighing about 6.5 lbs.

 These chickens are evenly tempered and compliant with instructions.
 Buckeye hens also tend to go broody but only occasionally.
 Also, watch out for roosters’ tendency to get aggressive because of their game bird mix.